algorithmiaio/dev-center/_pages/algorithm-development/languages/rust.md

     teaser: /language_logos/rust.svg
 ---

-Algorithmia supports algorithm development in Ruby.
+Welcome to algorithm development in Rust.

 This guide will take you through the steps to getting started in algorithm development and cover the basics of managing dependencies, working with various types of inputs and outputs, calling other algorithms and managing data.